jadecobra/python_tdd_exercises/source/functions/functions_2.rst

             y = 0
             self.assertEqual(add_x(x, y), x+y)

   green.
-Much better than what I had before, the test passes for any number I try, but :ref:`there has to be a better way that does not need all these lines of code<what is a for loop?>`
+Much better than what I had before, the test passes for any number I try. :ref:`There has to be a better way that does not need all these lines of code<what is a for loop?>`

-:ref:`I can use a variable to remove duplication<what is a variable?>`
+:ref:`I can use a variable to remove repetition<what is a variable?>`

 ----